spinkube/documentation/content/en/docs/spin-plugin-kube/concepts/_index.md

 title: Concepts
 weight: 100
 description: >
-  The Spin Plugins k8s is a Spin plugin for interacting with Kubernetes.
+  The Spin Plugin for Kubernetes is a Spin plugin for interacting with Kubernetes.
 categories: [reference]
 tags: [kubernetes, plugins, spin]
 ---